 How long do running shoes last?

 Most running shoes, whether designed for the road or the trail, have a range of 300 to 500 miles.
-Depending on your mileage and whether you use one pair of shoes at a time or rotate a few pairs, this could be anywhere from three to six months.
+Depending on your mileage and whether you use one pair of shoes at a time or rotate a few pairs, it could take anywhere from three to six months to run through a pair of shoes.

 The exact mileage you get out of your shoes depends on multiple factors, including the shoe’s fit, your body size, how and where you run, and whether you wear your shoes for activities other than running.
 If your shoes are too snug, you’ll likely punch holes in the upper sooner than if you have a well-fitting shoe that gives your foot room to relax.